hammerjs/hammerjs.github.io/touch-action.md

 By default it sets a value based on the recognizer settings.
 You can overwrite this by giving the option `touchAction` to the Manager.

-When you set the touchAction to `auto` it doesnt prevent any defaults, and Hammer would probably break.
+When you set the touchAction to `auto` it doesn't prevent any defaults, and Hammer would probably break.
 You have to call `preventDefault` manually to fix this.
 You should only use this if you know what you're doing.

 **[View the touch-action test.](https://cdn.rawgit.com/hammerjs/hammer.js/master/tests/manual/touchaction.html)**